Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/getting-started/screen-mirroring.md

 ## Installation (Desktop Script)

-The desktop screen mirror script is located in `scripts/screen_mirror/`.
-Required packages (pygame, pyserial, numpy) are automatically installed on first run.
+The script is in `scripts/screen_mirror/`.
+It installs dependencies (pygame, pyserial, numpy) on first run.

 **For Web-Based Mirror**: If you prefer not to install Python, use the web mirror at [ghostesp.net/serial](https://ghostesp.net/serial) by opening the **Web Serial** tab.